knieriem/openocd-efm32-series2/README.md

-As of June 2021,
-support for Silicon Laboratories EFM32 **series 2** MCUs appears not to be present in OpenOCD.
-Series 0 and 1 MCUs are supported by the _efm32_ driver, though.

-To be able to flash and debug MCUs like [EFM32PG22], this repository [contains a copy][efm32s2] of [OpenOCD's driver flash/nor/efm32.c][efm32c] for series 0 and 1, adapted to series 2, as far as necessary for basic functionality.
+Subdirectory _[efm32s2]_ contains a preliminary OpenOCD flash driver for Silicon Laboratories EFM32 series 2 MCUs, like EFM32PG22, based on OpenOCD's driver for series 0 and 1 MCUs, [efm32][efm32c], which has been adapted as far as necessary for basic functionality.
-There may be bugs,
-since parts intended to be used with series 0 and 1 MCUs might not apply to series 2.
-Page locking may not work, this hasn't been tested yet.
+Features other than flashing or debugging, like page locking, may still not work correctly, this hasn't been tested yet.
-Also, it is not possible yet to erase or write to the _userdata_ page.

-[efm32s2]: ./efm32s2/efm32s2.c
+[efm32s2]: ./efm32s2
 [efm32c]: https://github.com/ntfreak/openocd/blob/42a0bf3c360c1eae418223f0ab535b4d7accae83/src/flash/nor/efm32.c

 A number of details are different in series 2, as compared to series 0 and 1: